michael2012z/BitBible/markdown/JPS/files/Jer.md

 ## Jeremiah 51

-1. Thus saith HaShem: Behold, I will raise up against Babylon, and against them that dwell in Leb-kamai,That is, The heart of them that rise up against Me.
-According to ancient tradition, a cypher for Casdim, that is, Chaldea. a destroying wind.
+1. Thus saith HaShem: Behold, I will raise up against Babylon, and against them that dwell in Leb-kamai,

 2. And I will send unto Babylon strangers, that shall fan her, and they shall empty her land; for in the day of trouble they shall be against her round about.